e2eSolutionArchitect/academy/bootcamp/aws/readme.md

 - Classes may not be recorded.
 Please make notes.
 - This program doesn't include any dedicated study material.
 Maximum whiteboard session and interactive discussion.
 - For any unavoidable situation if any class needs to be rescheduled then it will be notified well in advance to the participants.
 - Certification exam cost is NOT included in training fees.
+- 🔔 Please [click here](https://github.com/e2eSolutionArchitect/academy/blob/main/rules.md) for session/event/program rules.

 ----------------------------